erdc/proteus/proteus/SWFlows/README.md

-# Proteus -- SWFlows app
+# Proteus -- SWFlow app

-The SWFlows app contains a number of tests for the the 2D nonlinear Shallow Water Equations, and the 2D modified Green-Naghdi equations.
+The SWFlow app contains a number of tests for the the 2D nonlinear Shallow Water Equations, and the 2D modified Green-Naghdi equations.
 Both models are numerically solved using continuous, linear finite elements as seen in [Guermond, *et al* 2018](https://doi.org/10.1137/17M1156162) and [Guermond *et al* 2019].